 Not everything takes place online.
 Yes, that's true as 2+2=4.
 You attend networking events and trade shows, you participate in in-person interviews and maybe even TV shows or radio endorsements.
 For all of those, blogging allows you to support them.

 You can provide show notes and background perspective on presentations and interviews, or address discussion questions that came up and include links to relevant resources.
-Continue the off-line momentum by sharing a link to your supporting blog article to those who attended as well as those who didn't.
+Continue the off-line momentum by sharing a link to your supporting blog article with those who attended as well as those who didn't.

 A blog is essentially a point of information for your business.
 It allows you to speak directly to your prospective customers and educate them about what your business does.
-Note that we say 'educate' rather than 'sell.'
+Note that we say 'educate' rather than 'sell'.

-If you do not have a blog for your business yet then go ahead and proceed for it.
+If you do not have a blog for your business yet then go ahead and proceed with it.
 For any help or queries you can contact us by clicking here and we'll be happy to help you.